 THERMAL IMAGING BENEFITS

-A thermal imaging survey involves capturing thermal images of electrical distribution equipment using a thermography camera.
-These images are analysed to identify faults which have the potential to cause equipment failure and damage to property.
-A report is generated that identifies all of the equipment surveyed together with detail of any faults found.
+A thermal imaging survey includes the capture of thermal images of electrical distribution equipment through the use of a thermography camera.
+These images are then analysed to clearly identify faults which can potentially cause equipment failure and property damage.
+A report is produced which identifies the equipment surveyed along with details of any faults discovered.
 Users take thermal images of key units at set intervals, and compare those images at each visit.
 Any new “hot spots” indicate problems that can now be investigated before they result in failure.

 Thermal Imaging Surveys are non-intrusive, enabling inspections to be completed safely and efficiently, without interruption to your business operations.